GabrieleGhisleni/EnergyProject/README.md

 ###  Services based on __*mqtt_managers.py*__
 ```
  -b, --broker, default='localhost', choices=['localhost', 'aws']
- -t, --topic, required=True, choices=['forecast', 'energy', 'hydro_thermal', 'load', 'all', 'storico']
+ -t, --topic, required=True, choices=['forecast', 'energy', 'hydro_thermal', 'load', 'storico']
  -r, --retain, action=store_true
  -ex, --expiration_time, default=24, type=int
 ```

-- Retain is available only while working with localhost!
+- `retain` messages is available only while working with localhost!
-- Expiration time refers to the time the predictions will be available on Redis.
+- `expiration_time` refers to the time the predictions will be available on Redis.
-- Broker is the mqtt broker you connect to.
+- `broker` is the mqtt broker you connect to.
-- Topic refers to the particular topic to subscribe to.
+- `topic` refers to the particular topic to subscribe to.

 ### Services based on __*models_manager.py*__
 ```